Izzy Slapawitz: NWA Tri-State

 After leaving Mississippi, Smith followed Frankie Caine to the NWA's Oklahoma territory where he managed Oki Shikina and James "Sugar Bear" Harris.
 Then NWA Tri-State promoter Leroy McGuirk felt that the "Izzy Slapawitz" name might offend the large Jewish American population in Tulsa and changed it to Ilya Zinervitch.
 When Caine left the promotion after a falling out with McGuirk, Skandor Akbar replaced him as booker.
-Akbar believed that the territory could only support one "heel" manager, however, he offered to put Smith under hood so he could wrestle as a masked wrestler.
+Akbar believed that the territory could only support one "heel" manager, however, he offered to put Smith under a hood so he could wrestle as a masked wrestler.
 Smith turned him down as had been on the road for a considerable length of time and wanted to return to Knoxville so he could spend more time with his family.
 Smith and Harris left the territory after losing a "loser leaves town" match to Jimmy Garvin in Little Rock, Arkansas.